juancgarza/me/index.md

 My name is Juan Carlos what I mostly do is read and write code.
 I happily married my 5 year girlfriend in September 2020.

+We're having a baby girl named María in May 2022.

 I like to write but don't do it frequently, I will write about anything (I'm warning future readers that halfof my posts will be about tech and products)..

 ## My posts